This guide describes how to get started and install EJBCA with the provided quick setup script to run locally.

-An EJBCA Virtual Machine (VM) is available for download from ejbca.org, see Download.
+For testing purposes, you can also use the EJBCA Virtual Machine (VM) available for download from ejbca.org, see www.ejbca.org/download.

 Quick Setup Script

 To install EJBCA using the quick setup script located in bin/extra/ejbca-setup on a Linux machine (Ubuntu or RedHat is recommended), do the following:

 -jdk-headless ant ant-optional psmisc mariadb-client bc patch curl

 Note that EJBCA currently (up to and including EJBCA 7.0) does not support Java 11.
 If running on a platform that comes with Java 11 by default, such as Ubuntu 18.04, switch to using Java 8 by running the following:

 -openjdk-devel ant psmisc mariadb bc patch

 Download EJBCA and unpack the ZIP archive in the ejbca install directory:

 Install a MariaDB database and create a database for EJBCA:

 $ sudo mysql -u root -p